- Table of Contents

 6. Continuous Reassessment and Adaptation

 The business landscape is dynamic, and HR goals need to be adaptable to changing circumstances.
 HR professionals should continuously reassess their goals in light of evolving organisational needs and market trends.
-If certain goals are no longer aligned with the company's strategic direction, they should be revised or replaced.
+If certain goals no longer align with the company's strategic direction, they should be revised or replaced.
 Adaptability ensures that HR initiatives remain relevant and impactful.

 7. Feedback Loops and Employee Involvement